 Chlorophyll is the chemoprotein that gives plants their green color.
 Humans get it from leafy green vegetables, such as broccoli, lettuce, cabbage, and spinach.
-Many of us have heard the claims about chlorophyll: that it gets rid of acne, helps liver function, and even prevents cancer.
-Another claim is that the chlorophyll in a greener-than-green shot of wheatgrass can stave off bad breath and body odor.
+There are claims that chlorophyll gets rid of acne, helps liver function, and even prevents cancer.
+Another claim is that the chlorophyll in a shot of wheatgrass can stave off bad breath and body odor.

 “There was a study conducted back in the 1950s by Dr. F. Howard Westcott, which showed that chlorophyll can help combat bad breath and body odor, but the results of that research have basically been debunked,” says Dr. David Dragoo, a Colorado physician.